How to create a great first impression with your website

-The paper that caught our interest (which comes to us from University of Basel, Switzerland) can be found here, and here's a summary of it, from its abstract:
+A paper that recently caught our interest (which came to us via The University of Basel, Switzerland) can be found here, and here's a summary of it, from its abstract:

 This paper experimentally investigates the role of visual complexity (VC) and prototypicality (PT) as design factors of websites shaping users' first impressions...

 Okay, so that got our attention, especially that new term, "prototypicality."
 Reading the paper got us to start thinking about a website's "first impression."
 As the paper explains, it's a pretty important aspect that feeds right into buyer psychology and all that macro-level philosophical stuff that exceeds our threshold of understanding such matters.

 Having rolled the ideas in the paper around in our heads for a while now, we've put together our list of the best ways your digital presence can make a great first impression.

 People visit websites in search of something, be it an answer to a question, an article, or a video.